CapitalOne just sent me an email. It said:

 How many of us, as we create marketing experiences, forget that they need to address us as individual human beings.
 They need to create something valuable.
 Otherwise, they do the opposite and make us feel used.

-Note: Thought I’d add something.
-I got a lot of emails that didn’t make me feel this way.
+Note: I got a lot of emails that didn’t make me feel this way.
 And they ranged from discount offers (i.e. something of value) to simple graphics that were cheerful, friendly, and took up none of my time.
 Both approaches seemed fine.
-But this one implied there would be something special happening when I click through to the video.
+But CapitalOne’s implied there would be something special happening when I clicked through to the video.
 And there wasn’t.
 That disappointment is what makes it not work.